Backward Traceability in Functional Safety Requirements

 Procedure

-4. Detect & resolve orphans: Report items without parents; either link them to a valid parent or remove/merge them.
+4. Detect and resolve orphans.
+Report items without parents.
+Either link them to a valid parent or remove/merge them.

 Perceived safety need: "Prevent overheating of the reactor core."